Introduction

 Ethical concepts

-An ethical framework is a system of ethical principles or values that provides a structure for guiding an individual or organization in making decisions about what is right and wrong.
+An ethical framework is a system of ethical principles or values that provides a structure for guiding individuals or organizations in making decisions about what is right and wrong.
 Thus, it serves as the foundation of any ethical decision-making process by providing a shared set of standards by which to evaluate potential choices.

 AI GANESH

-The AI GANESH ethical framework provides a structure to the stakeholders of AIED to help them make decisions about which AI tool should be used in education.
-This ethical framework helps in decision-making by raising some critical questions about AIED, such as issues of explainability of outputs, equity, human agency and alignment with learning goals.
+The AI GANESH ethical framework provides a structure to the stakeholders of AIED to evaluate the underlying values and guidelines of an AIED tool.
+This evaluation may help stakeholders make decisions about which AI tool should be used in education.
+This ethical framework helps raise critical questions about AIED, on topics such as explainability of outputs, equity, human agency, and alignment with learning goals.

 Values